 It will take our to make the change we need

 Investing in teens

 (sign up to stay informed, or to get involved)

-My name is Gabriel Piemonte.
-I am running for alderman of the Fifth Ward, which covers much of the South Lakefront on the South Side of Chicago.
+Gabriel Piemonte for alderman of the Fifth Ward: Our ward covers much of the South Lakefront on the South Side of Chicago.
 This website is for Fifth Ward voters who are interested in the race, people concerned about fairness and justice on the South Side, and people everywhere who are concerned about the redevelopment of Jackson Park, the Obama Center, and the Tiger Woods Golf Course.
-This site is for Hyde Park Academy alumni and current students and teachers who want someone in office who care about their school.
+This site is for Hyde Park Academy alumni and current students and teachers who want someone in office who cares about their school.
 This site is for people who love public art and would like to see more of it in our communities.
 This city council seat covers parts of Hyde Park, Grand Crossing, South Shore, and Woodlawn.
 If you love the South Lakefront, you belong here.